Analyzing Financial Statements

 In fact analyzing financial statements can be as simple as taking a hard look at your budget.

-Something as simple as changing from gourmet coffee or to regular in the office can have a significant impact.
+Something as simple as changing from gourmet coffee to regular in the office can have an impact.

 The key is to carefully review the budget and find the best places to save the extra cash.